Sam Labs: Kickstarter campaign

 On 29 September 2014, SAM Labs launched a month-long Kickstarter campaign to crowdfund the mass manufacture of the SAM kits for the spring of 2015, primarily through pre-orders of the kits.
 At the conclusion of the campaign on 29 October, SAM Labs had raised over $160,000 from 817 backers.

 Products

-SAM Labs produces app-enabled construction toys.
+SAM Labs produces app-enabled construction toys, with sales both to both schools and other customers.

 The SAM Science Museum Inventor Kit was produced in collaboration with the London Science Museum.
-Using the SAM Blocks and the free SAM Space app inside of the kit, kids can build awesome projects, games, inventions and hacks.
-Super quick.
-Super smart.
+Using the SAM Blocks and the free SAM Space app inside of the kit, kids can build projects, games, inventions and hacks.

 The company's hero kit, SAM's Curious Cars, launched in October 2016.
 Available now at Barnes & Noble across the United States and John Lewis (department store) in the United Kingdom, the Curious Cars kit allows kids to build and program their own cars and games.
 Winning an IFA Markit Innovation Award, Consumer Electronics Show Award, and a KAPi award, the triple-award-winning kit also comes with its own app: Curious Cars.

+In 2024, SAM Labs acquired the Root educational robot product line from IRobot.
+The product line was then partially rebranded, with the mobile app being named SAM Root.